Agricultural Leaders: CRCNA presentation Making Water Work program

 Making Water Work program: Visionary land use planning to facilitate development precincts

-This project is one of five sub-projects designed to progress the broader Making Water Work (MWW) business case for the new Rookwood Weir development in Rockhampton, Central Queensland.
-The business case represents the Rockhampton region’s wider integrated approach to maximising the economic, social, environmental and cultural value from the new Rookwood Weir development and other available sources of water.
-The broader MWW agenda will include co-investment from the Queensland Government through its Department of Agriculture and Fisheries (DAF) and will seek to highlight the: need to deliver high value water security in the region opportunity to unlock significant unmet agriculture export and domestic demands potential to explore many new jobs from new agricultural development, food manufacturing and export of agricultural products and materials existence of important agricultural and pastoral development opportunities in the Rockhampton Regional Council area and the Lower Fitzroy a growing policy and consumer pressure for a more circular and value rich agricultural economy, particularly in the Great Barrier Reef lagoon.
-Specifically the visionary land use project will confirm the extent of landholders interested in water for irrigation in the target South Yamba area, suitable land use, irrigated area, resultant water demand, production value, economic analysis, and community benefits.
-Structured engagement and a preferred option study approach will be applied to develop an optimised concept design to deliver and irrigation scheme along with preliminary capital and operating costs.
-The project will also consider the impact on associated infrastructure and supply chains and explore consequent needs.
+This project is one of five sub-projects designed to support the broader Making Water Work (MWW) business case for the new Rookwood Weir development in Rockhampton, Central Queensland.
+The business case represents the Rockhampton region’s wider integrated approach to maximising the economic, social, environmental and cultural value from the new Rookwood Weir development and other available sources of water sources.
+The broader MWW agenda includes co-investment from the Queensland Government through its Department of Agriculture and Fisheries (DAF) and seeks to highlight the: The need to deliver high-value water security in the region.
+The opportunity to unlock significant unmet agriculture export and domestic demand.
+The potential to create new jobs through agricultural development, food manufacturing and export of agricultural products and materials.
+The existence of important agricultural and pastoral development opportunities in the Rockhampton Regional Council area and the Lower Fitzroy.
+Growing policy and consumer pressure for a more circular and value-rich agricultural economy, particularly in the Great Barrier Reef lagoon.
+Specifically, the visionary land use project confirmed the extent of landholders interest in irrigation water in the target South Yamba area.
+It assessed suitable land uses, irrigated area potential, resultant water demand, production value, economic analysis, and community benefits.
+A structured engagement process and preferred option study were applied to develop an optimised concept design for delivering an irrigation scheme, along with preliminary capital and operating cost estimates.
+The project also considered the impact on associated infrastructure and supply chains and explored consequent needs.

 read more